Probably you have seen this graph quite many times, but we would like to include it here, once again.

 If you have ever used Booking.com to search and reserve hotels, compare your experience with the same one but achieved via the Booking.com chatbot:

 As you can see, the chatbot correctly interpreted the entire text message and selected the matching rooms.

 A properly organized chatbot not only offers the information or services but also gently suggests other related topics that might be interesting for the user.

 Thus, the client spends more time with the chatbot content and may continue with other purchases.

 Of course, the official website also has the same information.
 However, in a chat, everything is in the same place, and the user does not have to search for anything.

 As an example, a chatbot responding to an inquiry about a particular product may also show today’s offers or available package deals.

-For example, the EatCleanBot, a Facebook-based bot providing various recommendations on healthy eating, suggests a line of other health-related bots maintained by the same company – a fitness bot, a meditation bot, a motivation bot, etc.
+For example, the EatCleanBot, a Facebook-based chatbot providing various recommendations on healthy eating, suggests a line of other health-related bots maintained by the same company – a fitness chatbot, a meditation chatbot, a motivation chatbot, etc.

 In fact, you can set up a whole suite of chatbots to address all aspects of your physical and mental health.

 Although chatbots are created to imitate human chats, they are immune to the deficiencies caused by the “human factor”.